-Southern Ocean Lookout is a modern two storey house, with a large balcony overlooking magnificent sea views.
-Situated on a natural bushland block the serenity is unbelievable.
+Southern Ocean Lookout is a modern two storey house, renovated at the end of 2016.
+It boasts a balcony overlooking magnificent sea views, situated on a natural bushland block.

 Many of our guests have written delighted comments about the view, but this comment from Josh and Rachelle on September 24th 2013 probably says it the most graphically-

 "Quite possibly the best view in the state We have loved every minute of our stay.....Thanks so much for sharing this gorgeous place"